Political parties and political designations in Massachusetts

-In the Commonwealth of Massachusetts (a U.S. state), there are three recognized political parties and an additional 29 political designations in which registered voters may choose to enroll.
+In the Commonwealth of Massachusetts (a U.S. state), there are two recognized political parties and an additional 32 political designations in which registered voters may choose to enroll.
 Voters may also choose to remain as "unenrolled voters" (i.e., independents).
 Political parties hold primary elections, while political designations do not.
 A political designation is a one-to-three word descriptive term which may appear next to candidates' names on election ballots.

 Background

 To be recognized as a political designation in Massachusetts, fifty registered voters must file a document with the state seeking this status.
 To be recognized as a political party, a designation must either have obtained at least 3% of the vote for any state-wide office at the preceding biennial state election, or have enrolled at least 1% of all registered voters.

 Election ballots include the candidates' names followed by either the candidates' party or their designation.
 In many cases, non-party designations still include the word "party" in their name.
-In 2023, however, only three such designations are recognized as parties: the Republican Party, the Democratic Party, and the Libertarian Party.
+In 2025, however, only two such designations are recognized as parties: the Republican Party and the Democratic Party.
+The Libertarian Party became a "designation" after the 2024 Presidential General Election, as the Presidential ticket for Libertarian Party yielded 0.5% (one half of one percent) of the vote in Massachusetts.